gjtqiyue/CompilerDesign_Project/README.md

 build.sh: Builds your compiler using Make or similar.
 You should replace the commands here if necessary to build your compiler

 run.sh: Runs your compiler using two arguments (mode - $1 and input file - $2).
 You should replace the commands here if necessary to invoke your compiler

  modes:

-    - scan
+    - scan : Outputs OK if the input is lexically correct, or an appropriate error message

-    - tokens
+    - tokens : Outputs the token kinds, one per line, until the end of le.
+Tokens with associated data (literals, identiers, etc) should be printed with their respective information

-    - parse
+    - parse : Outputs OK if the input is syntactically correct, or an appropriate error message

-    - pretty
+    - pretty : Outputs the pretty printed code

-    - symbol
+    - symbol : Outputs the symbol representation for the tree

-    - typecheck
+    - typecheck : Outputs OK if the input is typechecked

-    - codegen
+    - codegen : Output generated GoLite code to the provided file destination

 test.sh: Automatically runs your compiler against test programs in the programs directory and checks the output